Axis occupation of Greece: Overview

-The Greek Resistance killed 21,087 Axis soldiers (17,536 Germans, 2,739 Italians, 1,532 Bulgarians) and captured 6,463 (2,102 Germans, 2,109 Italians, 2,252 Bulgarians), for the death of 20,650 Greek partisans and an unknown number captured.
+The Greek Resistance killed 21,087 Axis soldiers (17,536 Germans, 2,739 Italians, 1,532 Bulgarians) and captured 6,463 (2,102 Germans, 2,109 Italians, 2,252 Bulgarians), compared to the death of 20,650 Greek partisans and an unknown number captured.
+BBC News estimated Greece suffered at least 250,000 dead during the Axis occupation.

 Fall of Greece

-In the early morning hours of 28 October 1940, Italian Ambassador Emmanuel Grazzi woke Greek Premier Ioannis Metaxas and presented him an ultimatum.
+In the early morning hours of 28 October 1940, Italian ambassador Emanuele Grazzi woke Greek premier Ioannis Metaxas and presented him an ultimatum.
 Metaxas rejected the ultimatum and Italian forces invaded Greek territory from Italian-occupied Albania less than three hours later.
 (The anniversary of Greece's refusal is now a public holiday in Greece.)
 Italian Prime Minister Benito Mussolini launched the invasion partly to prove that Italians could match the military successes of the German Army and partly because Mussolini regarded southeastern Europe as lying within Italy's sphere of influence.

-The Hellenic Army proved to be a formidable opponent, and successfully exploited the mountainous terrain of Epirus.
-The Hellenic forces counterattacked and forced the Italians to retreat.
+Against Mussolini's expectations, the Hellenic Army successfully exploited the mountainous terrain of Epirus.
+Greek forces counterattacked and forced the Italians to retreat.
 By mid-December, the Greeks had occupied nearly one-quarter of Albania, before Italian reinforcements and the harsh winter stemmed the Greek advance.
 In March 1941, a major Italian counterattack failed.
-The initial Greek defeat of the Italian invasion is considered the first Allied land victory of the Second World War, although due to German intervention, it eventually resulted in a victory for the Axis.
-Fifteen of the 21 Greek divisions were deployed against the Italians, so only six divisions were facing the attack from German troops in the Metaxas Line (near the border between Greece and Yugoslavia/Bulgaria) during the first days of April.
-Greece received help from British Commonwealth troops, moved from Libya on the orders of Winston Churchill.
+15 of the 21 Greek divisions were deployed against the Italians, leaving only six divisions to defend against the attack from German troops in the Metaxas Line near the border between Greece and Yugoslavia/Bulgaria in the first days of April.
+They were supported by British Commonwealth troops sent from Libya on the orders of Winston Churchill.

-On 6 April 1941, Germany came to the aid of Italy and invaded Greece through Bulgaria and Yugoslavia.
-Greek and British Commonwealth troops fought back but were overwhelmed.
-On 20 April, after Greek resistance in the north had ceased, the Bulgarian Army entered Greek Thrace, without having fired a shot, with the goal of regaining its Aegean Sea outlet in Western Thrace and Eastern Macedonia.
+On 6 April 1941, Germany came to the aid of Italy and invaded Greece through Bulgaria and Yugoslavia, overwhelming Greek and British troops.
+On 20 April, after cessation of Greek resistance in the north, the Bulgarian Army entered Greek Thrace without firing a shot, with the goal of regaining its Aegean Sea outlet in Western Thrace and Eastern Macedonia.
 The Bulgarians occupied territory between the Strymon River and a line of demarcation running through Alexandroupoli and Svilengrad west of the Evros River.
 The Greek capital Athens fell on 27 April, and by 1 June, after the capture of Crete, all of Greece was under Axis occupation.
-After the invasion King George II fled, first to Crete and then to Cairo.
-A nominally Greek right-wing government ruled from Athens, but it was a puppet of the occupiers.
+After the invasion, King George II fled, first to Crete and then to Cairo.
+A Greek right-wing government ruled from Athens as a puppet of the occupying forces.